This deliciously big, substantial and filling chorizo omelette will keep you full for hours.

-You can use two wide spatulas to flip it, although admittedly that sometimes leads to the omelette falling apart.
+So how do you flip an omelette?
+You can use two wide spatulas to flip it, although, admittedly, this sometimes leads to the omelette falling apart.

 A third option is to not flip it at all.
 When the bottom is almost cooked, reduce the heat to low.
 Cover the skillet and keep cooking on very low heat until the top is set.

-And as mentioned before, if you want a super-rich breakfast, you can top the omelet with sliced avocado and a dollop of sour cream.
+If you want a super-rich breakfast, you can top the omelet with sliced avocado and/or a dollop of sour cream.

 👩🏻🍳 I aim to publish a new recipe once or twice a month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.